sf-wdi-21/notes/week-06/readings/intro-rails.md

 **log:** Error logs go here.
 Rails creates scripts that help you manage various error logs.
 You'll find separate logs for the server (server.log) and each Rails environment (development.log, test.log, and production.log).

-**public:** Like the public directory for a web server, this directory has web files that don't change, such a s JavaScript files (public/javascripts), graphics (public/images), stylesheets (public/stylesheets), and HTML files (public).
+**public:** The only folder seen by the world as-is.
+Contains static files and compiled assets.

 **script:** This directory holds scripts to launch and manage the various tools that you'll use with Rails.
 For example, there are scripts to generate code (generate) and launch the web server (server).